Marty Horn

 Martin Louis Horn (born March 27, 1963) is an American former professional football player who was a quarterback for one season with the Philadelphia Eagles of the National Football League (NFL) in 1987.
 He played college football for the Lehigh Mountain Hawks.

-Early life and high school
+Early life

-Horn was born in Orange, New Jersey and grew up in Short Hills, New Jersey.
-He attended Millburn High School.
+Horn was born in Orange, New Jersey and grew up in the Short Hills section of Millburn, New Jersey, where he attended Millburn High School.
 After graduating from Millburn he completed a postgraduate year at Milford Academy.

 College career

 Horn was a four-year starter for the Lehigh Engineers, taking over as a freshman after the team's first-string quarterback was injured in a game against Penn.
 As a sophomore he was named an honorable mention All-American and finished third in Division I-AA in passer rating as a junior.
 Horn was named an honorable mention All-American again as a senior in 1985.
 He finished his collegiate career with 9,120 yards and 62 touchdowns, both school records.